HassounLab/JESTR1/README.md

 ```

 ## **Training**
-1. Prepare data in the same format as the [MassSpecGym dataset](https://huggingface.co/datasets/roman-bushuiev/MassSpecGym).
+1. Prepare data in the same format as the provided data/sample/data.tsv or the [MassSpecGym data](https://huggingface.co/datasets/roman-bushuiev/MassSpecGym).
 2. Edit `params.yaml`, make sure all checkpoint paths are empty if training from scratch.

 3. Train and evaluate